dfelinto/blender-manual/manual/advanced/limits.rst

 .. hint::

    For a rough rule of thumb, values within -5,000/+5,000 are typically reliable (range of 10,000).
-   Internally *single precision* floating point calculations are used.
+   Internally *single precision* floating-point calculations are used.

 Time